-CBI bribery case: Order reserved on bail plea by Devendra Kumar
+CBI bribery case: Court grants bail to Devendra Kumar

-New Delhi, Oct 31: The Delhi Patiala House court has reserved its orders on a bail plea filed by CBI officer, Devendra Kumar, who had been arrested in a bribery case.
-It may be recalled that he had been sent to judicial custody for 14 days on Tuesday.
+New Delhi, Oct 31: The Delhi Patiala House court has granted bail to CBI officer, Devendra Kumar, who had been arrested in a bribery case.
+He has been ordered to furnish a bail bond of Rs 50,000 and surety of the like sum.

 In his bail application, moved by advocate Rahul Tyagi, Kumar termed his custody "illegal" and urged the court to set him free.